Artturin/nix/doc/manual/src/package-management/channels.md

 $ nix-channel --add https://nixos.org/channels/nixpkgs-unstable
 ```

-subscribes you to a channel that always contains that latest version of
+subscribes you to a channel that always contains that latest version
-the Nix Packages collection.
-(Subscribing really just means that the URL
+of the Nix Packages collection.
+(Subscribing really just means that
-is added to the file `~/.nix-channels`, where it is read by subsequent
+the URL is added to the file `$XDG_DATA_HOME/nix/channels` (unless
-calls to `nix-channel
+legacy `~/.nix-channels` exists, in which case it is used), where it
---update`.)
-You can “unsubscribe” using `nix-channel
+is read by subsequent calls to `nix-channel --update`.)
+You can
---remove`:
+“unsubscribe” using `nix-channel --remove`:

 ```console
 $ nix-channel --remove nixpkgs